 See rating plate for the minimum and maximum gas pressure of the boiler.
 Each boiler is furnished with two plugged taps in the gas manifold for test gauge connections.
 One tap is located at the main gas cock for measuring the gas supply pressure (1/4" I.P.S.).
-The supply pressure during main burner operation must be greater than the minimum indicated on the rating plate (4 in.
-W.C. for natural gas, 7 in.
-W.C. for propane).
+The supply pressure during main burner operation must be greater than the minimum indicated on the rating plate: 5 in.
+W.C. for natural gas, (4 in W.C. for low pressure option), 7 in.
+W.C. for propane.
 The second tap is located downstream from the last main gas control at the elbow where the gas line enters the back of the cabinet and is for measuring the manifold gas pressure (1/8" I.P.S.).